Traditional Baba Ganoush Recipe (Mediterranean Eggplant Dip)

 • minerals

-Olive oil adds healthy fats commonly associated with the Mediterranean diet.
+Olive oil adds healthy fats commonly associated with the Mediterranean diet, while garlic and lemon juice help bring freshness and balance to the dip without needing heavy ingredients.

-Using fresh ingredients and moderate olive oil creates an especially balanced homemade version.
+Using fresh ingredients and moderate olive oil helps create an especially flavorful homemade version that tastes both fresh and comforting at the same time.

-The deep roasted flavor of authentic baba ganoush depends heavily on how the eggplant is cooked.
+The deep smoky flavor of authentic baba ganoush depends heavily on how the eggplant is roasted.
+Using the right kitchen tools can make it much easier to create that rich creamy texture and authentic Mediterranean flavor at home.

 Using quality Mediterranean ingredients also makes a noticeable difference in flavor.